JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 ### JPA Palette

-To utilize wizards from [JPA Palette](https://www.jpa-buddy.com/documentation/entity-designer/#jpa-palette ), you need to call Generate Menu (⌘+N/Alt+Insert).
-The subsequent interaction with them does not differ from what is described in the section about JPA Palette.
+To use wizards from [JPA Palette](https://www.jpa-buddy.com/documentation/entity-designer/#jpa-palette), you need to access the Generate menu (⌘+N/Alt+Insert).
+Subsequent interactions with them are the same as those explained in the section about JPA Palette.

 ![jpa-palette-generate-menu](img/jpa-palette-generate-menu.jpeg)